IBM/node-sdk-core/MIGRATION-V4.md

 ## Breaking Changes

 ### Node Version
-Node versions 12 is longer supported - 14 is the minimum version supported.
+Node versions 12 is no longer supported - 14 is the minimum version supported.

 ### TypeScript Version
 The `typescript` development dependnecy is now required to be at least version 4.